CanastaWiki/Canasta-Documentation/cli.md

   help        Help about any command

 Flags:
-  -h, --help      help for canasta
+  -h, --help      help for Canasta
   -v, --verbose   Verbose output